Sharing Assets With OBAC

 Note: You will need to have imported another Organization’s ID before you can specify a policy to share information with that Organization.

-- When the relevant controls are in place we then add the Permisson Group to the policy.
+- When the relevant controls are in place, we then add the Permission Group to the policy.

 Note we have included RKVST-significant atributes: